-Hannah treats both national and international athletes and provides sports podiatry to Liverpool Football Club players in the Premier League.
-She has also treated the RFU England Women’s rugby team during the World Cup in 2014 and has provided a screening service for UK Athletics.
+Hannah treats both national and international athletes including Olympians.
+She provides sports podiatry to Liverpool Football Club players in the Premier League, academy and women’s team and has been doing this since 2017.
+Hannah has provided sports Podiatry to Everton academy FC, Manchester City Women's FC and RFU England Women’s 7’s Squad.
+She treated the RFU England Women’s rugby team during the World Cup in 2014 and has provided a screening service for UK athletics.
+However, one of her greatest achievements is helping amateur sportspeople and those that want to remain active.
+She lectures in gait analysis, podiatric trauma and sports medicine to Podiatrists and other health care professionals and speaks at conferences.

 She firmly believes in an interdisciplinary approach to injury management and takes a holistic view.
 She is fortunate enough to work very closely alongside sports medicine consultants, orthopaedic consultants, sports physiotherapists, osteopaths and running coaches.